lucabol/JediMaster/README.md

 - **Automated PR Review**: Reviews open pull requests using AI (PRDeciderAgent) and can comment or mark PRs as ready to merge.
 - **Multi-Repo & User Support**: Process issues and PRs for multiple repositories or all repos for a user.
 - **Flexible Deployment**: Run as a standalone Python script or as Azure Functions (HTTP & Timer triggers).
+- **Library API & Helper Script**: Import and orchestrate directly in Python or use `example.py` for advanced scenarios (auto-merge, repo reset, seeding demo issues, CreatorAgent flows).
 - **Comprehensive Reporting**: Generates detailed JSON reports.
 - **Robust Error Handling**: Handles API, network, and data errors gracefully.